brassica-collective/handbook/content/brassica/handbook/Agreements/ops_crew.md

 * Facilitating and ensuring the smooth operation of the group’s online communication processes (e.g., email, chat, Loomio, Radicalize).
 * Oversee all financial operations
 * Spending money on expenses necessary to carry out the crew objectives:
-For general expenses: up to a maximum of $200 per interval (to allow for occasional spikes in operational spending; not as a monthly target)
+   * For general expenses: up to a maximum of $200 per interval (to allow for occasional spikes in operational spending; not as a monthly target)
-For specific projects: up to a project budget agreed by the collective
+   * For specific projects: up to a project budget agreed by the collective
-* Undertake agreements with other parties so they can supply us with goods/services needed to carry out the crew objectives:
+* Undertake agreements with other parties so they can supply us with goods/services needed to carry out a crews objectives:
-For general participant needs: up to a maximum of 3 months commitment For specific projects: within a project timeline agreed by the collective
+   * For general participant needs: up to a maximum of 3 months commitment
+   * For specific projects: within a project timeline agreed by the collective
 * Ensuring that implementation of agreements and other processes are carried out.
-Carry out operational processes specified in Brassica Collective agreements, including exercising any powers explicitly needed by those agreements (eg: offboarding a participant as per the Entry & Exit agreement)
+* Carry out operational processes specified in Brassica Collective agreements, including exercising any powers explicitly needed by those agreements (eg: offboarding a participant as per the Entry & Exit agreement)

 ## Limits on the Scope of Delegation
 Operations Crew does not have delegated authority to: